seattlerb/tinderbox/README.txt

 http://seattlerb.rubyforge.org/tinderbox

 == DESCRIPTION:

 Tinderbox tests projects and tries to make them break by running them on as many different platforms as possible.

 == FEATURES/PROBLEMS:

-* Only knows how to test gems
+* Tests gems in a sandbox
-* Doesn't ignore network problems when fetching gems
+* Submits gem test results to http://firebrigade.seattlerb.org
+* Understands test/unit and RSpec

 == SYNOPSYS: